KeithWilliamsGMIT/4th-Year-Mobile-Application-Development-Project/README.md

   * Used GitHub Wiki
   * Develop the application in an iterative and incremental manner.
 * Deployed the web service to Azure and the MongoDB is hosted on MLab.
-* Submit the finished application to Windows Store and Play Store.
+* Submit the finished application to Windows Store (Currently planning on also publishing to Play Store).

 ### Enhancements
 * Extract data from image of receipt